 I know, I know.
 Now you’re thinking…but Kat, how can oil be cleansing?
 What on earth are you talking about?

 Let me tell you; if you weren’t skeptical, I’d be surprised.
 I was too.
 That’s the only reason why it took me so long to even try it.
 After all, I have combination skin; that eternal T can be fatal with wrong ingredients.
-Then I’d have half of my face looking porcelain beauty doll, and the other one covered in volcanic acne eruption that would last for weeks.
+Then I’d have half of my face looking porcelain beauty doll, and the other one covered in volcanic brutal cystic acne eruption that would last for weeks.

 No, thank you!

 The oil doesn’t cleanse, oil causes acne and clogs pores, right?
 Well, to some extent you’re right.
 But the Internet is raving about the oil cleansing method and that’s why we’re talking about it too.
-Let’s have a look what the fuss is all about (if you already know, the oil cleansing method recipes below!).
+Let’s have a look what the fuss is all about (if you already know, check the oil cleansing method recipes below!).

 What is the oil cleansing method?